Have you ever wondered what makes billions of IoT devices communicate seamlessly across the globe?

 Digital Addressable Lighting Interface (DALI )

-DALI is a bidirectional digital protocol for lighting control, allowing individual addressing and group control of lighting fixtures with status feedback.
-It is widely adopted in building automation for energy-efficient lighting systems.
+DALI is a bidirectional lighting control protocol allowing individual addressing and feedback for lighting fixtures.
+It is commonly used in building automation to enable energy-efficient lighting management.

 Debugging and Programming Interfaces